Best Oregon Photography Locations

 Haystack Rock

 Cannon Beach is famous for the large rock formation just off the coast that resembles an old-world style haystack – known as Haystack Rock.
+The rock towers 235 feet into the air at the ocean’s edge and is the subject for nearly every visitor’s camera.

 It is illegal tp fly a drone near Haystack Rock without permission, so don’t do it.
 Haystack Rock is a sensitive nature area, and drones may not be flown anywhere near the rock.